TOPS MEETS WEEKLY

 Garry Rogers of Humboldt, Ariz., is the author of four books and hundreds of articles.
 His book, Corr Syl the Warrior, is the 2014 winner of ONEBOOKAZ in the Teens category.

 This science fiction adventure for young readers is set on an Earth where intelligence evolved long before humans appeared.
 Corr Syl the Warrior presents an original look at the impact of humanity on the Earth environment.

-This program, made possible by the Friends of the Copper Queen Library, is offered at 6 Main St. in Old Bisbee in the library meeting room.
+This program, made possible by the Friends of the Copper Queen Library, is offered April 29 at 5:30 p.m. at 6 Main St. in Old Bisbee in the library meeting room.
 All programs are free and open to everyone.

 AL-ANON 12-STEP STUDY OFFERED WEEKLY

 Al-Anon’s 12-Step Study is offered each Tuesday at 7 p.m. at Trinity Methodist Church, 219 Arizona St. in Warren.
 For more information, call 366-2478.